Emilie Lacroix, Ph.D., L.Psych. (she/her)

 Co-Director, Maritime Eating & Appearance Lab (MEAL)

-Dr. Emilie Lacroix is an Assistant Professor in the Department of Psychology at the University of New Brunswick.
-She has been passionate about dismantling diet culture since she began working in the fashion and retail industries as a teenager.
-Emilie has since studied and trained in France, Germany, Brazil, and the UK, as well as Montreal, Calgary, and Halifax.
-She completed her Bachelor of Arts in Psychology at McGill University, and her M.Sc. and Ph.D. in Clinical Psychology at the University of Calgary under the mentorship of Dr. Kristin von Ranson.
+I am an Assistant Professor in the Department of Psychology at the University of New Brunswick.
+I’ve been passionate about dismantling diet culture since I began working in the fashion and retail industries as a teenager.
+I have since studied and trained in France, Germany, Brazil, and the UK, as well as Montreal, Calgary, and Halifax.
+I completed a Bachelor of Arts in Psychology at McGill University, and M.Sc. and Ph.D. in Clinical Psychology at the University of Calgary under the mentorship of Dr. Kristin von Ranson.

-In 2021, Dr. Lacroix came to UNB, where she teaches courses on addiction and psychological testing, as well as the Honours Psychology and Basic Research seminars.
+In 2021, I came to UNB, where I teach courses on addiction, psychotherapy, and psychological testing, as well as the Honours Psychology and Basic Research seminars.

 Contact Emilie: e.lacroix@unb.ca